d2l-ai/d2l-en/chapter_introduction/intro.md

 While in regression, we sought a *regressor* to output a real value $\hat{y}$, in classification, we seek a *classifier*, whose output $\hat{y}$ is the predicted class assignment.

-For reasons that we'll get into as the book gets more technical, it's pretty hard to optimize a model that can only output a hard categorical assignment, e.g., either *cat* or *dog*.
+For reasons that we'll get into as the book gets more technical, it is pretty hard to optimize a model that can only output a hard categorical assignment, e.g., either *cat* or *dog*.
-It's a lot easier instead to express the model in the language of probabilities.
+It is a lot easier instead to express the model in the language of probabilities.
 Given an example $x$, the model assigns a probability $\hat{y}_k$ to each label $k$.
 Because these are probabilities, they need to be positive numbers and add up to $1$.
 This means that we only need $K-1$ numbers to give the probabilities of $K$ categories.